Sustainability

 • Intra NE Asia: 114.9 (Korea/China/Japan intra-regional routes)

-• Asia to North America WC: 64.8 (Asia-North America West Coast (LAX, LGB, etc.))
+• Asia to North America WC: 64.8 (Asia to North America West Coast (LAX, LGB, etc.))

-Environmental Management Evaluation of Qualified Contractors
+Environmental Management Evaluation for Qualified Contractors

 Evaluation Items